 \section{Empirical Evaluation}

 In order to assess the approximation performance of \emph{SVA}$k_{\text{ADD}}$, we conduct experiments with cooperative games stemming from various explanation types.
-Although our method is not limited to a certain domain, we find the field of explainability best to illustrate its effectiveness.
-We consider several real datasets as well as different tasks.
-The evaluation of our proposal is mainly two-fold.
+Although our method is not limited to a certain domain, we find approximating feature scores best to exemplarily illustrate its effectiveness on several datasets as a sanity check.
+Our evaluation is mainly two-fold.
 Not only are we interested in the comparison of \emph{SVA}$k_{\text{ADD}}$ against current state-of-the-art model-agnostic methods in \cref{subsec:degree}, but we also seek to investigate how the choice of the assumed degree of additivity $k$ affects the approximation quality (see \cref{subsec:performance}).
 In the sequel of \cref{subsec:datasets}, we describe the utilized datasets and resulting cooperative games.

-For each considered combination of dataset, approximation algorithm, and number of value function evaluations $T$, the obtained estimates $\hat\phi$ are compared with the Shapley values $\phi$ which we calculate exhaustively in advance.
-We measure approximation quality of the estimates by the mean squared error (MSE).
+For each considered combination of dataset, approximation algorithm, and budget $T$, the obtained estimates $\hat\phi$ are compared with $\phi$ which we calculate exhaustively in advance.
+We measure approximation quality of the estimates by the MSE.
 The error is measured depending on $T$ as we intentionally refrain from a runtime comparison for multiple reasons: (i) the observed runtimes may differ depending on the actual implementation, (ii) evaluating the worth of a coalition poses the bottleneck in explanation tasks, rendering the difference in performed arithmetic operations negligible for more complex models and datasets, (iii) instead of runtime, monetary units might be paid for each access to a remotely provided model offered by a third-party.